 of popular culture, and to affirm the universality of its affiliation, scholars

-prefer to use the term "Hermetic Cabale" (in honor of the Greek god
+prefer to use the term “Hermetic Cabale” (in honor of the Greek mythological

 the hero’s journey, always embodied by the adventures of a valiant horseman